ainsleyclark/errors/README.md

 - ✅ Operation support `(Struct.Method)` naming convention.
 - ✅ Retrieve call stacks as preformatted or as a string slice.
 - ✅ Generate HTTP response codes from all error types.
-- ✅ Extremely lightweight with no external depenencies.
+- ✅ Extremely lightweight with no external dependencies.

 ## Why?